Emergency vehicle equipment: Audible warning devices

 Some emergency vehicle operators occasionally turn off their sirens when on side streets or when there are no cars on the road so as not to disturb residents; however, there is seldom a mandate for responders to do so.
 The driver will then turn on the sirens before proceeding through intersections or when traveling on potentially dangerous stretches of road.

-Justification for use

-Anecdotally, the purpose of audible warnings on emergency vehicles is to enable quicker arrival on scene, and to promote safety of crews and spectators.
-However, rigorous scientific support for this position is very limited.
-A peer-reviewed study by Hunt et al concluded "the 43.5-second mean time savings does not warrant the use of lights and siren during ambulance transport, except in rare situations or clinical circumstances."
-In 2017, no scientific studies were found to weigh the benefits of sirens against the costs and hazards of the resulting urban noise.

 Auxiliary lighting

 Auxiliary lighting is light used for illumination, to supplement factory-installed headlights or to illuminate areas to the side of or behind the vehicle.
 It is typically white or near-white light.
 Some emergency scenes require additional lighting if the emergency workers are to be able to effectively deal with the emergency.
 Also, building numbers are often obscured by darkness, making it difficult for emergency workers to find the scene of an emergency.
 For these reasons, emergency vehicles are often equipped with auxiliary lighting, such as: